 4) I Decided – Big Sean

-This is a grown Big Sean confronting reality, baring scars, and sharing lessons learned.
-All the fire and lyrical skills are still there, but with an admission of mistakes made and redemption for them.
+Following this is a grown Big Sean confronting reality, and baring scars.
+In addition sharing lessons learned.
+All the fire and lyrical skills are still there, but dispute an admission of mistakes made and redemption for them.

 3) More Life – Drake